Aji Pineapple Peppers – A Productive and Tasty Chili

 While the name may be a bit of a stretch, aji pineapples do taste quite good.
 In my opinion, they do not taste as delicious as fresh pineapple, but the citrusy, bright, fresh flavor is still pleasant.

 Pair that with a good amount of kick, and you’ve got a great base for making fermented hot sauce.
-We used up the last of our aji pineapples this way, making a simple 2% salt fermented mash.
+I used up the last harvest of aji pineapples by making a simple 2% salt fermented mash.

 Aji Pineapple Seeds and Plants

-Another benefit of growing aji pineapple peppers is the plant’s high productivity.
-Generally speaking, as the pod size gets smaller, plant productivity gets higher.
-Since aji pineapples are on the small side, each plant can produce several dozen pods in a single season.
+One of the great benefits of growing aji pineapple peppers is high productivity.
+Generally speaking, as a pepper’s size gets smaller, plant productivity gets higher.
+Since aji pineapples are on the small side, each plant can produce dozens, even hundreds of pods in a single season.

-As with most baccatum species plants, the peppers can take a while to fully mature.
+As with most C. baccatum species plants, the peppers can take a long time to fully mature.
 However, I noticed the aji pineapples matured more quickly than our nearby aji amarillo and aji fantasy peppers.

 Overall, I would recommend growing the aji pineapple if you want to try something new.
-These peppers work so well in a variety of dishes, and are excellent for making homemade hot sauce.
+These peppers work well in a variety of dishes, and are excellent for making homemade hot sauces!

 I received 3 aji pineapple plants this past Spring from a restaurant owner friend of mine.
 While I know this pepper is absolutely the aji pineapple, my plants grew 3′ tall amd 4′ in diameter.
 Also, my peppers are 2x the heat of any serrano I’ve ever eaten.
 Perhaps it’s my soil, climate, etc..
 I live in central N. Carolina and have a 3000 sf fenced garden where my wife (she has the green thumb) and I grow a year’s worth of produce for us every year.